 As with our CURRICULUM GAZETTEER, Subject Area Project, and other Bypasses, access to Worldview Way will be via paid subscription.
 But it will offer lifetime access to every page for a very reasonable, one-time fee.

-We need time for additional research and a significant amount of data-entry, but we hope to make it available by Summer 2017.
+We need time for additional research and a significant amount of data-entry, but we hope to make it available by early 2018.
 Check back here and/or follow our Facebook page for updates.